 The basic premise of the book is about analysing your business idea, then identify the basic and simple elements of that idea that you can quickly and easily turn into a profitable business cheaply.

 You need a really diverse set of skill sets to make successful software

 These companies become successful by the combined collaborations of many highly skilled individuals, each contributing their own unique talents and insights.
 Each funded by something more than just a promise of 50% of something.

-Developing software is a real team effort.
-A good software development team will usually consist of of at least 6 members with a unique set of skills.
-Many of these skills have overlaps i.e. Business Analyst, Quality Assurance, Developer, UX/UI Designer, DevOps, Infrastructure, Support the list goes on.
+Developing software requires a real team effort.
+A good software development team will usually consist of at least 6 members with a unique set of skills.
+Many of these skills will have overlaps i.e. Business Analyst, Quality Assurance, Developer, UX/UI Designer, DevOps, Infrastructure, Support the list goes on.
 The secret is identifying which elements are the most important for your product and focus obtaining the key skills in those areas.

 We haven't even started getting into the sales & marketing function yet.
-The real heart of your organisation, without it you won't succeed no matter how good your geeks are is sales is the criteria how successful business are measured by.
+The real heart of your organisation, without it you won't succeed no matter how good your geeks are.
+Sales is the only criteria of how successful business are measured by.

 Businesses gain funding not software solutions